 This scenario could have gone very differently had my co-instructors and I not spent the prior six days creating an environment in which our participants felt comfortable stepping outside of their comfort zones to try things like guiding the raft, making mistakes, and giving and receiving feedback about each others’ performances.
 Instead, everyone learned and grew from Mike’s experience as the boat captain.

-Mike’s experience was possible because we, as a group, had created a psychologically-safe environment in which people were open to being vulnerable, building relationships, trying—and failing at—new things, with the assurance that their fellow team members had their backs.
+Mike’s experience was possible because we, as a group, had created a psychologically safe environment where people were open to being vulnerable, building relationships, and trying—and failing at—new things, with the assurance that their fellow team members had their backs.

 Psychological safety is necessary not only in a remote canyon in the southwestern desert, but also in the workplace.

 Creating a psychologically safe environment for employees is crucial to workers’ overall health and wellness—and to your business’s bottom line, as well.
 Read on to discover what psychological safety is, how it affects the workplace and your employees, what benefits you can expect from it, and how to create it at your organization.

 Want More?
 Read our Essential Guide to Employee Engagement

 What is psychological safety?

 When a workplace is psychologically safe, it means that employees are comfortable being vulnerable with each other and taking risks, without fear of punishment or embarrassment.

 It’s not necessarily about being nice to each other.
 Dr. Amy Edmonson, professor at the Harvard Business School and a leading researcher on team performance and psychological safety, explains: “What [psychological safety is] about is candor; what it’s about is being direct, taking risks, being willing to say, ‘I screwed that up.’
 Being willing to ask for help when you’re in over your head.”